Text by James Bow.

 It took the opening of the BLOOR-DANFORTH subway to hand Dundas Street East to the Dundas cars.
 When the HARBORD streetcar was laid to rest, every second DUNDAS car operated beyond City Hall Loop, along its current route to Broadview Station.
 The section between Dundas West station and Runnymede loop did not fall so quickly, however.
 Remaining part of the DUNDAS streetcar and operating both ways though Dundas West station, this portion of track remained in service until 1968, when the BLOOR-DANFORTH subway was extended to Islington and Warden, and trolley buses were ready to start operating on the replacement 40 JUNCTION route.

 When the massive new Eaton Centre development started construction in the early 1970s, the TTC stopped operation to City Hall Loop on a ‘temporary’ basis.
-The TTC claimed that the loop would reopen, providing direct streetcar service to the doors of the Eaton Centre, but that never materialized.
+The TTC claimed that the loop would reopen, providing direct streetcar service to the doors of the Eaton Centre, but this proposal never became reality.
 The City Hall Loop operations moved east on January 6, 1975 to an on-street arrangement of Church, Queen and Victoria.
 This branch of the streetcar line faded to a rush-hour only operation, and then disappeared altogether on June 20, 1986.

-There are no plans at present to shorten or delete the Dundas Streetcar, as it is one of the most busy and cost-effective lines on the system.
+There are no plans at present to shorten or delete the 505 DUNDAS streetcar, as it is one of the most busy and cost-effective lines on the system.
 The high level of transfers between southbound Spadina to eastbound Dundas was noted in a TTC report in 1997, however, and consideration given to an additional line operating between Spadina Station and Dundas and Yonge, looping via Church, Queen and Victoria.
 In the end, the TTC decided that the benefit of such a service would be outweighed by the inconvenience of increased headways on the rest of the two routes, as the proposed service did not have enough traffic to justify operation in addition to the surrounding normal service.